ibcl-anon/ibcl/README.md

     <img src="figs/cifar10_sublinear_buffer.png"  width="50%" height="50%">
 </p>

-We are willing to run more experiments and analyze the trade-off between buffer efficiency (e.g. quantified by distance threshold) and learning performance in IBCL.
+We are willing to run more experiments and analyze the trade-off between buffer efficiency (e.g. quantified by $\tau$) and learning performance in IBCL.
 If we have a chance to make a camera-ready version, we will include additional experiments and discussion.
 Furthermore, more sophisticated sublinear buffer growth algorithms can be used for comparison, such as gift-wrapping algorithm [1] and other efficient convex hull optimization methods.